A Hunt Plan I created the other year as an example.

 Idaho nonresident deer tags are on a unit basis, and elk are zones of units.

-For example, if you log in 30 minutes early, it doesn't mean you will get a better random number than someone who logs in at 9:45 a.m.
+For example, if you jump in 30 minutes early, it doesn't mean you will get a better random number than someone who accesses the licensing page at 9:45 a.m.

-Note that each hunter will need to log into their own customer account to purchase a tag, and that the ability to purchase tags for multiple customers under one account is not currently available.
+Note, once you get through the waiting room, each hunter will need to log into their customer account to purchase a tag, and the ability to purchase tags for multiple customers under one account is not currently available.

-If you log in after 10 a.m., you'll be placed at the end of the line.
+If you access the GO Outdoors Idaho licensing page after 10 a.m., you'll be placed at the end of the line.

 You’ll now be able to see your number in line, the number of users in line ahead of you, and your estimated wait time.